TomStollard/tomstallard.me.uk/README.md

 ### To run:
 1. You'll need Node and npm to be installed
 2. Install dependencies, by running `npm i`
-3. Automagically compile the site and run a web server using `docpad run`
+3. Automagically compile the site and run a web server using `npm run run`

-   (note: you'll need to use `docpad.cmd` on Windows, due to an bug, since a plain js docpad config file is being used, rather than coffeescript)
+You'll need to use `docpad.cmd` instead of `docpad` on Windows, due to an bug, since a plain js docpad config file is being used, rather than coffeescript.
+With the `npm run` commands, simply append `-win` to the command name to reference `docpad.cmd`.

 ### To compile the site for deployment:
-1. Run `docpad clean` to remove dev files
+1. Run `npm run build` to remove existing files from development, and to generate the site in the correct mode
-2. Run `docpad generate --env=static`
-3. Copy contactsubmit/conf.example.php to contactsubmit/conf.php, and update options as required
+2. Copy contactsubmit/conf.example.php to contactsubmit/conf.php, and update options as required

 ### Setting up commenting system
 1. These instructions are written for systemd-based Ubuntu, but should work fine on Debian as well.
 For security reasons, the installation of isso should be done under another user account - I made an account called isso.